-Policy 901: Use of Computers and Data Communications from the Appalachian State University Policy Manual:
+Policy 901: Acceptable Use of Computing and Electronic Resources Policy from the Appalachian State University Policy Manual:

 2.1 Individuals Covered by this Policy

 This policy applies to all users of Information Resources owned or provided by the University, including: 1) devices provided by the University, 2) services provided by the University, or 3) data that belongs to the University regardless of the location.
 This applies to any cloud services employed to conduct University business or provide University services.

 3.1 Administrative Control